ARTG-251 Computer Applications in Graphic Design

 This course will vary in content with each offering as areas of particular relevance in photography are explored.
 The course will require either a 35mm SLR camera with manual override or a 5-megapixel minimum digital camera, depending on the nature of the course topic.
 Each course title under this offering will bear a specific subtitle indicating the content to be presented.
 May be repeated with permission of the department head when course content changes.
 Prerequisite: ARTS-241 or ARTS-243.

 ARTS-400 Independent Study

 Independent work in advanced studio art or graphic design projects with faculty supervision and guidance.
 (May be repeated.)
-Prerequisites: Junior or senior standing and permission of department head.
+Prerequisites: Junior or senior standing and department head's permission.

 ARTS-402 Senior Portfolio and Exhibition

 Required capstone course for studio art majors, to be taken during the senior year.
 Students will complete a cohesive body of artwork and exhibit to the public.
 Students will work with a faculty member to select and professionally present their art, write an artist statement and produce an exhibition catalog and announcement.
 Prerequisite: Senior standing.

 Internships offer a valuable experience for all art department majors and are traditionally taken during the summer between the junior and senior years or during the academic year.
 Art history majors may work with a museum, gallery or other art institution; studio art majors may intern at professional studios, galleries or museums; and graphic design majors normally take internships with design firms or advertising agencies.
 Some interns work for the university's Lore Degenstein Gallery.
 Prerequisite: Department head's permission.